 E1.
-Statement on Freedom of Speech
+Code of Practice on Freedom of Speech

-This statement - which is based upon the University of Cambridge's statement on freedom of speech approved in December 2020 - sets out the College's commitment to freedom of thought and expression, outlines the various legislative frameworks under which such freedoms must be upheld and may be circumscribed, and summarises the procedures used by the College to manage these issues.
+The College has a Code of Practice on Freedom of Speech, available on the College's website.
+This Code of Practice sets out the College's commitment to freedom of speech, outlines the various legislative frameworks under which such freedoms must be upheld and may be circumscribed, and summarises the procedures used by the College to manage these issues.